Code-Institute-Submissions/recipe-book-2/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used for the recipes were sourced from https://www.bbcgoodfood.com

 ### Acknowledgements